RobertJN64/MLVisualizationTools/README.md

 It supports tensorflow, matplotlib, and plotly, with support for more ml libraries coming soon.

-You can use the builtin apps to quickly anaylyze your existing models, or build custom projects using the modular sets of functions.
+You can use the built in apps to quickly anaylyze your existing models, or build custom projects using the modular sets of functions.